 Short term volunteering

-We are also looking for short term volunteers through the winter.
+We are also looking for short term volunteers throughout the winter.
 This opportunity will be for a minimum of two weeks and will involve similar work to that of the long term opportunity.
-Dates currently available are from 3 February - 3 March 2018.
+Dates currently available are from early October 2018 - February 2019.

 The role description is available here: Short term